Tampa Motorcycle Accident Lawyer

 Note: statistics on fatal motorcycle crashes are also available from the Insurance Institute for Highway Safety.

-The law firm of Fernandez & Hernandez, LLC, represents motorcyclists and their families injured by negligent motorists.
-If you were hit by a car or truck while on a motorcycle, we encourage you to contact an experienced Tampa cycling accident lawyer at Fernandez & Hernandez.
+The law firm of Martin Hernandez PA represents motorcyclists and their families injured by negligent motorists.
+If you were hit by a car or truck while on a motorcycle, we encourage you to contact an experienced Tampa cycling accident lawyer at Martin Hernandez PA.

 - medical bills